As we get closer to the exam, solutions will be posted under Other Content on Blackboard.

 any new attributes.
 Rather, it should use the attributes that

-, and you should initialize those
+are inherited from Triangle, and you should initialize those

 attributes as follows:

-Use the value passed in for side
+Use the value passed in for side as the value of

-the base
+the base attribute.

-the value of the height
+the value of the height attribute.

 For example: